noritersand/noritersand.github.io/_posts/2019-01-24-java-타임리프-thymeleaf.md

 These tokens allow a little bit of simplification in Standard Expressions.
 They work exactly the same as text literals `'...'`, but they only allow letters (A-Z and a-z), numbers (0-9), brackets `[` and `]`, dots `.`, hyphens `-` and underscores `_`.
 So no whitespaces, no commas, etc.

 The nice part?
-Tokens don’t need any quotes surrounding them.
+Tokens don't need any quotes surrounding them.
 So we can do this:

 ```html
 <div th:class="content">...</div>